Reader supported. We may earn a commission on recommendations.

 Replacement brush heads cost around $8 each.
 This makes the 3 year ownership total about $113.

-It’s not bad, but our top recommended electric toothbrush, the Oral-B Smart 1500 works out less than $10 more and has the pressure sensor the 1100 lacks.
+It’s not bad, but our top recommended electric toothbrush, the Sonicare 4100 Series works out less than $10 more and has the pressure sensor the 1100 lacks.

-Cheaper heads are available if you buy generic, off-brand bristles.
+Cheaper heads are available if you buy generic off-brand options.
 They are not made by Philips but are compatible with the 1100 Series.
-You can save $3+ per head on average, positively impacting the ownership costs.
+You can save $3+ per head on average.

 One button, one mode: it’s all you need to achieve clean teeth